You’re welcome to send your Live Wire news tips or suggestions to [email protected].

 We imagine this will be a softball for the idiot fanatics among us who’ll retort that the US has had a Muslim president since 2008.
 At any rate, let’s not forget how Canada has often been a more inviting, more enlightened country lately.
 From the Calgary Herald: ” His eyes were rimmed red with exhaustion, but Naheed Nenshi was unfailingly upbeat and on message as he sat in a quiet office in his basement campaign headquarters shortly after his victory speech. […] Nkemdirim, a securities and corporate lawyer, described himself as “shocked.”
 Across the city and country, people are surprised that Calgary elected a mayor who was polling at less than 10 per cent support four weeks ago. […] On Tuesday, many media outlets — including the Herald — reported that Nenshi is the first Muslim mayor of any major city in Canada, and focused on the surprise many felt that a city looked upon as being one of the most conservative in the country elected a visible minority to its highest municipal office.

 “The media talks about it much more than Calgarians talk about it,” Nenshi said.
 “But there still is an additional responsibility here, which is that I want every kid in Calgary, regardless of their background, to look at tonight and say, ‘I can do anything.
 And this city will allow me to do anything.’ ” Nenshi’s older sister, Shaheen Nenshi Nathoo, said her family immigrated from Tanzania to Canada when she was just three.
 Naheed was born in Toronto shortly afterwards, and the Nenshis moved to Calgary one year later and settled in Marlborough.
-Their father Kurban is an accountant and their mother Noorjah worked as a bookkeeper.”.
+Their father Kurban is an accountant and their mother Noorjah worked as a bookkeeper.”
+The full story.

 - Idioting Up Over Islam, Rev. Franklin Graham Reveals America’s More Present Dangers